Play Store policies: CCI slaps Rs 936.44 cr fine on Google for abusing dominance | Business

 ''Google shall also provide access to the app developer of the data that has been generated through the concerned app, subject to adequate safeguards, as highlighted in this order,'' the release said.

-Also, CCI has asked the internet major not to impose any condition on app developers, which is unfair, unreasonable, discriminatory or disproportionate to the services provided to them.
+Also, CCI has asked the internet major not to impose any condition on app developers, which is unfair, unreasonable, discriminatory or disproportionate to the services provided to the app developers.

 As per the regulator, Google should ensure complete transparency in communicating to app developers, services provided, and the corresponding fee charged.
 Google shall also publish in an unambiguous manner the payment policy and criteria for the applicability of the fee.